 Income requirements for highly skill migrants

-The applicant must also satisfy the income requirement for highly skilled migrants, which in 2014 are:
+The applicant must also satisfy the minimum income requirements for highly skilled migrants which are (as of January 1, 2016):

-Note: this income requirement does not apply for scientific researchers or physicians in training to become specialists.
+Note: Income is gross salary per month, excluding holiday allowance.
+This income requirement does not apply for scientific researchers or physicians in training to become specialists.
 In that case, their income must at least meet the provisions listed in the Dutch Minimum Wage Act (wml).